benjaminbialy/auslance/README.md

 That's all fine though, the problem here is that I want type safety as well as minimising semi-duplicate code and unnessecary lines.

-This came with my form handlers, where when creating a job for example, with 10 or so fields, I wanted to be able to simply use some object destructuring to be able to populate all of the fields that my database for a row in the jobs table.
+This came with my form handlers, where when creating a job for example, with 10 or so fields, I wanted to be able to simply use some object destructuring to be able to populate all of the fields that my database expects for a row in the jobs table.

 This wasn't an isolated issue to just the jobs table either though, it's present on everything that saves to the database.
 I also wanted the benefit of destructuring so that I could simply destructure from a database read without having to reassign every column to a new object property.